-In Series Two, each episode is built around a single theme and features only one theme-related song (or two songs, in some instances).
+In Season Two, each episode is built around a single theme and features only one theme-related song (or two songs, in some instances).
 The format of the new shows is as follows: a few signs are taught, followed by a verse of the song that features those signs; then a few more signs are introduced, followed by the next segment of the song, and so on.
 With this approach, viewers can master the song and the signs in bite-sized pieces and follow along from scene to scene as other signs are introduced by Alex, Leah, and Hopkins.

 Key Difference 2: Multiple levels of vocabulary building

-In Series Two, there are fewer featured signs (signs that are explicitly taught by Rachel).
+In Season Two, there are fewer featured signs (signs that are explicitly taught by Rachel).
 Throughout various learning segments, you will notice many signs that will likely be picked up after multiple viewings.
 We refer to these as contextual signs.
 Though they are not taught explicitly, repetitive exposure allows children to learn them easily.
 Rather than signing everything that is sung or spoken, Rachel signs key words and phrases intended to make the featured and contextual signs more accessible to our younger viewers, while still challenging them.
-Additionally, most of the DVDs have more signs in the special feature segments.
+Additionally, most of the videos have more signs in the special feature segments.

 Key Difference 3: Learning Modules